Michael H. Park

 Michael Hun Park (born April 1, 1976) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Second Circuit.
-He was a law clerk to Justice Samuel Alito.
 Prior to becoming a judge, Park was a named partner at Consovoy McCarthy (originally Consovoy McCarthy Park), a prominent law firm in the conservative legal movement.
-While at the firm, Park represented the state of Kansas in its efforts to cut Medicaid funding for Planned Parenthood.
 Judge Park was appointed by President Trump and is a member of the Federalist Society.

 Early life and education

 Park is a graduate of the Thomas Jefferson High School for Science and Technology.
 Park earned his Bachelor of Arts, magna cum laude, from Princeton University, and his Juris Doctor from Yale Law School in 2001, where he served as managing editor of the Yale Law Journal.

 Early career

 After graduating from law school, Park served as a law clerk to then-Judge Samuel Alito of the United States Court of Appeals for the Third Circuit.

 From 2002 to 2006, he was an associate in the New York City office of Wilmer Cutler Pickering Hale and Dorr.

 Park was an attorney-advisor in the United States Department of Justice Office of Legal Counsel for two years, and then again clerked for Alito during the 2008–2009 term after he became an associate justice of the Supreme Court of the United States.
 There, he was a co-clerk with Andy Oldham.
 He was counsel at Dechert from 2009 to 2011 and a partner from 2012 to 2015.
 From 2015 to 2019, he practiced as a name partner at the boutique litigation firm Consovoy McCarthy Park PLLC.

 In 2016, Park represented the Kansas Department of Health and Environment in its effort to cut off Medicaid funding to Planned Parenthood.
-In 2017, Park led efforts to challenge an EPA rule under the Clean Water Act that sought to expand the statute's protection of wetlands.
-In 2018, Park worked on behalf of Project on Fair Representation to defend the Trump Administration's efforts to insert a citizenship question into the 2020 U.S. Census.
+In 2017, Park led efforts to challenge a United States Environmental Protection Agency (EPA) rule under the Clean Water Act that sought to expand the statute's protection of wetlands.
+In 2018, Park worked on behalf of Project on Fair Representation to defend the Trump Administration's efforts to insert a citizenship question into the 2020 United States census.

 Park is an adjunct professor at the Antonin Scalia Law School, where he teaches the Supreme Court Clinic.
 He is also an adjunct professor at Columbia Law School.

-He is a member of the Board of Trustees of the Supreme Court Historical Society, the Board of Directors of Operation Exodus Inner City, and the Asian American Bar Association of New York.
-Park is a member of the Federalist Society.
+He is a member of the Board of Trustees of the Supreme Court Historical Society, the Board of Directors of Operation Exodus Inner City, the Asian American Bar Association of New York and the Federalist Society.